loko-ai/loko/README.md

 # How to use LOKO AI?

+## :books: Docs, guides and videotutorials

 If you're on the platform:
 - in the welcome page, go to **Read the documentation** to open the user guide
 - go to **Academy** section for videotutorials and lessons to learn how to use LOKO AI, and see specific use case.

-Alternatively,
+Alternatively from here,

 - read the [user guide](https://livetech.gitbook.io/user-guide-loko-ai/)
-- visit our [YouTube channel](https://www.youtube.com/channel/UCCqqKo-f4RpRCf7rkXteKAg/featured) for videotutorials.
+- visit our [YouTube channel](https://www.youtube.com/channel/UCCqqKo-f4RpRCf7rkXteKAg/featured) for videotutorials
+- see the examples of projects like the following: [Wikipedia](https://github.com/loko-ai/wikipedia_ext), [local GUI](https://github.com/loko-ai/local_gui_example), [mongo GUI](https://github.com/loko-ai/mongo_gui_example), [Tesseract base API](https://github.com/loko-ai/tesseract-base-api.git), and [nn simple img clf](https://github.com/loko-ai/nn-simple-img-clf.git)